If you’re having any sort of problems with your braces then this article is for you.

 If you’ve got sensitive teeth and gums, braces can be even more problematic.

 You first might want to question what causes the sensitivity.
-Some do naturally have more sensitive teeth and gums, but could you have the early stages of gum disease.
+Some people do naturally have more sensitive teeth and gums, which can be managed with special toothpastes and avoiding cold food and drink.
+In some cases sensitive or tender gums could be the signs of the early stages of gum disease.

 Quite often, poor oral hygiene can be the cause, so using products to clean the mouth better can be a big help.